Search Field Guide

 Agency Status

-USFWS: none
+USFWS:

-USFS: none
+USFS:

-BLM: none
+BLM:

 General Description

-The Arctic shrew is a medium-large sized shrew.
+The Arctic Shrew is a medium to large sized shrew.
 Adults possess a distinctive tri-colored pelage; the dorsum is very dark brown to black, the sides are lighter brown, and the underparts are grayish-brown.
 The tail is distinctly bicolored, darker above and lighter below.
 Ranges in external measurements (in millimeters) are: total length 100 to 125, tail length 36 to 45, hind foot 12 to 15, and a mass of 5.3 to 13.5 grams.
-Condylobasal length of the skull is 19.0 to 20.0 millimeters, palatal length is 8.1 to 8.7 millimeters, maxillary breadth is 4.8 to 5.5 millimeters, and the length of the maxillary tooth row is 6.7 to 7.9 millimeters (Junge and Hoffmann 1981, van Zyll de Jong 1983, Kirkland and Schmidt 1996).
+Condylobasal length of the skull is 19.0 to 20.0 millimeters, palatal length is 8.1 to 8.7 millimeters, maxillary breadth is 4.8 to 5.5 millimeters, and the length of the maxillary tooth row is 6.7 to 7.9 millimeters (Junge and Hoffmann 1981, Van Zyll de Jong 1983, Kirkland and Schmidt 1996).
 The skull has 32 teeth (dental formula: I 3/1, C 1/1, P 3/1, M 3/3); the 5 upper teeth with single cusps that are posterior to the first incisor are termed the unicuspids (U), and include 2 incisors, 1 canine, and 2 premolars.
 There is a medial tine on I1, and U3 is as large or larger than U4.
-On the lower jaw (mandible), the pigment is in two or three segments on I1 (the posterior extent of pigment on the ventromedial edge is restricted to about the first third), the height of the coronoid process is more than 4.3 millimeters, and the length of the dentary is greater than 7.8 millimeters (Carraway 1993).
+On the lower jaw (mandible), the pigment is in two or three segments on I1 (the posterior extent of pigment on the ventromedial edge is restricted to about the first third), the height of the coronoid process is more than 4.3 millimeters, and the length of the dentary is greater than 7.8 millimeters (Carraway 1995).

 Diagnostic Characteristics

-Throughout its range, the Arctic shrew is the only member of the subgenus Sorex, and is distinguished by its well-developed postmandibular canals and lack of pigmented ridges on the unicuspids (Junge and Hoffmann 1981, Kirkland and Schmidt 1996).
-In northeastern Montana, no other Sorex shrew is as large in skull or body measurements as the Arctic shrew; the tricolored pelage is also distinctive.
+Throughout its range, the Arctic Shrew is the only member of the subgenus Sorex, and is distinguished by its well-developed postmandibular canals and lack of pigmented ridges on the unicuspids (Junge and Hoffmann 1981, Kirkland and Schmidt 1996).
+In northeastern Montana, no other Sorex shrew is as large in skull or body measurements as the Arctic Shrew; the tricolored pelage is also distinctive.

-Montana Range
+Montana Range Range Descriptions

 Migration